 In 2010, the Company and Black Stone Management Services, LLC ("Black Stone") formed PWS, whereby a total of 1,000,000 membership units were issued, 600,000 membership units to the Company and 400,000 membership units to Black Stone.
 Fortunato Villamagna, who serves as President of our PWS subsidiary, is a managing member and Chairman of Black Stone.
 In June 2012, the Company and Blackstone each allocated 10% of their respective membership units in PWS to Mr. J John Combs III, an officer and shareholder of the Company and Mr. Michael Cardillo, a shareholder of the Company and an officer of a subsidiary.
 There was no value attributable to the units at the time of the allocation.
-At June 30, 2016 and December 31, 2015 the Company owned 54% of the membership units, Black Stone owned 26% of the membership units, an outside third party 10% of the membership units and two related parties (as noted above), each owned 5% of the membership units.
+On August 31, 2016 Blackstone entered into a settlement agreement with a third party to rescind a stock exchange agreement dated July 1, 2013 between Blackstone and the third party and consideration exchanged by the parties in the July 1, 2013 agreement were returned by each party resulting in Blackstone getting back 10% membership units in PWS.
+At September 30, 2016 the Company owned 54% of the membership units, Black Stone owned 36% of the membership units and two related parties (as noted above), each owned 5% of the membership units.